Emergency Response & Rescue

 Not providing for a pet's basic needs is considered neglect.
 We rely on members of the community to report when animals are being mistreated.
 If you are uncertain whether a situation is a case of abuse/neglect, it is better to call us before it is too late and animal control officers will help make the determination.

-Locate the animal’s owner if possible and have them rectify the situation.
+Locate the animal’s owner if possible to address the situation.

-• Citizens are legally permitted to enter a vehicle and remove pets or children in imminent danger of suffering harm if certain requirements are met, as per Oregon HB 2732.
+- Citizens are legally permitted to enter a vehicle and remove pets or children in imminent danger of suffering harm if certain requirements are met, as per ORS 30.813.

 If the animal is yours